 Rabat Safety Mistake #9: Not Learning Basic Local Etiquette

-Respect plays a huge role in rabat safety.
+Respect plays a huge role in Rabat safety.

 Simple things like: